Today • Islamic Date -

 There is no suggestion or guidance on when you should give, although many people choose to give during the month of Ramadan when the rewards are greatest for this life and in the Hereafter.
 Muslim Aid has many campaigns that run throughout the year, and we react quickly to support natural disasters and areas affected by war and conflict.

 Your continued charity ensures that our hard-working teams can continue helping those in Islamic communities and beyond.
 This includes those who will go without food and drink for the entirety of Ramadan.
 While it’s standard practice for Muslims to fast throughout the daylight hours of Ramadan, those in developed countries can typically nourish themselves once the sun sets.
 This isn’t the case for many in developing countries.
 Instead, they’ll be just as hungry and malnourished as they are during any other time of the year.
-Therefore, we established our Feed the Fasting appeal to ensure that as many people as possible receive a nutritious Iftar and Suhoor.
+Therefore, we established our Feed the Fasting Appeal to ensure that as many people as possible receive a nutritious Iftar and Suhoor.

-The Importance of Charity in Islam
+Giving Charity in Islam

 Charity also forms the third of the obligatory Five Pillars of Islam – also known as Zakat.
 It is the act of giving a portion of one's profitable wealth to those in need each year.
 The other primary form of charity is known as Sadaqah – which means voluntary charity.

-Whilst giving Zakat is obligatory for most Muslims, Sadaqah, however, is optional.
+Whilst giving Zakat is obligatory for most Muslims, Sadaqah is optional.
 It doesn’t have to come from monetary wealth; giving charity in the form of Sadaqah can be simply sharing one's good knowledge or smiling at a stranger in the street.
 It can be a humble act towards others, helping someone physically or even helping someone away from harm.

 Ramadan Charity

 As previously mentioned, it’s important that Muslims perform charitable acts all year round; however, greater emphasis is placed on this during Ramadan.
 One of the most significant aspects of Ramadan is fasting, yet not everyone is able to fulfil this duty.
-For instance, individuals with long-term illnesses, pregnant women, elderly people, and more cannot partake in Ramadan fasting.
+For instance, individuals with long-term illnesses, pregnant women, older adults, and more cannot partake in Ramadan fasting.
 In place of fasting, they are expected to make a monetary donation known as Fidya.
 The cost of Fidya stems from the amount it takes to feed one person for one day; today, this equates to around £5 per day.
 Therefore, if a person is unable to fast for the entirety of Ramadan, they must make a Fidya donation of £150.

 Why is Charity Important?